RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

      terraform state show rediscloud_subscription_peering.peering_example;
      ```

-Finally, run `terraform plan` to verify that your new configuration matches the real infrastructure.
+Finally, run `terraform plan` to verify that your new configuration matches the actual infrastructure.
 Should receive a ‘no changes’ message back from the TF CLI.

 Congratulations!
 You have successfully migrated your Terraform configuration to the new schema.